 Start with a reality check: Get a full picture of your spending habits by keeping a running total of everything you spend in a given month.
 Write down every item from your morning coffee to that late-night takeaway, money you give your child for the tuck shop and contributions to treats purchased on a whine or whim.
 You may find that you are spending too much on unnecessary items.

-Consider this: It costs more to have a monthly DStv subscription than most minimum monthly contributions towards a unit trust investment.
-Many financial services companies, including Allan Gray, offer investment minimums of just R500 per month.
+Consider this: It costs almost as much to have a monthly DStv subscription as most minimum monthly contributions towards a unit trust investment.

 - Create a budget